Child Safety Reporting

 Parents and guardians are the first line of oversight on HeyOtto.
 If you see content that concerns you — in your child's conversations, in a Marketplace listing, or anywhere else on the platform — you can report it in any of the following ways:

-• Parent Dashboard.
-Use in-dashboard reporting tools to flag a conversation, alert, or activity item.
-This gives our team the full context we need to review quickly.
+- Parent Dashboard.
+Use in-page reporting tools to flag a conversation, alert, or activity item.

-• Email.
-Write to safety@heyotto.app with a description of the content, where you found it (conversation, Marketplace link, Studio project, etc.), and the child profile involved if applicable.
+- Email.
+Write to safety@heyotto.app with a description of the content, where you found it, and the child profile involved if applicable.

 How to report a user

 HeyOtto is a family platform, not an open social network.
-Most accounts belong to a parent-managed family.
 When we refer to "reporting a user," we mean reporting behavior tied to an account — such as a Marketplace creator, a co-parent or caregiver on a family account, or a school user in a HeyOtto for Schools deployment.

-• School staff and administrators should include their district or school name and contact information so we can coordinate with the right people.
+- School staff and administrators should include their district or school name and contact information.

 What happens after a report